VeeTheeGod/VeeTheeGod.github.io/README.md

 ## Contact
 Feel free to reach out via [email](mailto:mififvelile@gamil.com) or connect with me on [LinkedIn](https://linkedin.com/in/velile-mifi).

-© 2025 Your Name.
+© 2025 Velile Mifi.
 All rights reserved.